Easy Spanish sentences: your beginner’s guide to effortless language learning and speaking Spanish

 This too shall pass.

-5. Common Spanish sentences for special occasions
+5. Common easy Spanish sentences for special occasions

 Celebrating special occasions in the Spanish-speaking world requires knowing some common phrases.